 About Community Work and Learning

-The Center for Community Work and Learning facilitates meaningful community engagement through course-based work, scholarship, and student employment.
+The Center for Community Work and Learning facilitates meaningful community and civic engagement through course-based work, scholarship, and student employment.
 Through these, we provide students with opportunities to practice critical and creative thinking, living out St. Kate's values of social justice and leadership.

 Each year we connect more than 100 Twin Cities organizations with students and faculty across departments, disciplines, and degree levels.
 These mutually beneficial partnerships foster the learning goals of our students, faculty, and staff, in collaboration with the expressed priorities of our community partners.